wuba/react-native-echarts/blog/2023-03-21-the-official-website-has-launched/index.md

 ### Add Doc Search

 Algolia is a search engine that can be integrated into your Docusaurus project to provide fast and efficient search functionality for your documentation website.
-This feature helps users to quickly and easily find the information they need.
+This feature helps users quickly and easily find the information they need.

 It's easy to integrate Algolia with Docusaurus.
 You can refer to [Docusaurus Doc Search](https://docusaurus.io/docs/search) for more information.